Withdrawal from the contract

 What you have to take into account when withdrawing from the service

 If a part of the service has already been provided on the basis of your consent, you must expect to pay a pro rata part of the price of the service.
-If the trader has not informed the consumer of the conditions of withdrawal before the contract is concluded, the consumer is not obliged to pay the pro rata share of the service.
+If the trader has not informed the consumer of the conditions for withdrawal before the contract is concluded, the consumer is not obliged to pay the pro rata share of the service.

 These situations can be complex and involve many legal wiggles.
 We will be happy to tailor a solution to your case.